-One focus of our research is the study of novel NLRs poorly characterized and highly expressed in T lymphocytes.
+One focus of our research is the study of NLRC5, an emerging NLR family member.
 By using Nlrc5-deficient mice, we recently showed that NLRC5 is not involved in innate sensing, but acts instead as a transcriptional regulator of major-histocompatibility complex (MHC) class I, particularly in lymphocytes (Staehli et al., The Journal of Immunology, 2012; Ludigs et al., Plos Genetics, 2015).
 Currently, we are interested in delineating the molecular aspects of underlying NLRC5 activity and its implications in infection and malignant transformation.

-As anticipated by our data on NLRC5, we expect that a detailed analysis of PRR function in T cells will reveal unexpected adaptive aspects of PRR signaling, or highlight unappreciated innate features of T lymphocytes.
-Both scenarios would be equally innovative and relevant to our knowledge of vertebrate immunology.
-This may lead us to reconsider some of the features distinguishing innate from adaptive immunity, and may provide us with new opportunities for therapeutic intervention.
+As anticipated by our data on NLRC5, we expect that a detailed analysis of NLR function in adaptive immune cells will reveal unexpected aspects of their signaling, or highlight unappreciated innate features of T lymphocytes.
+Both scenarios would be equally innovative and may provide us with new opportunities for therapeutic intervention.

 Key words: NOD-like receptors (NLRs); NLRC5; MHC class I; transcriptional regulation; adaptive immunity; T cells; innate immunity; NK cells; infection; tumor